DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 Launch

-Rolled out to 100% of our users on the Monday morning and then again monitored traffic.
-The numbers were better than we thought and positively impacted both users and our approval rate.
+After rolling out to 100% of our users on the Monday morning and then again monitored traffic.
+The numbers were better than we thought and positively impacted both users and our approval rate which was a win win.
+We also developed a new way of working as a team and the feedback was that we wanted to continuing doing this at a regular cadence.

 FINAL DESIGNS